BitMarkus/MilaCoin/README.md

-# MilaCoin
- - Project MilaCoin -
+### Project MilaCoin
+- Written in Python
- Basics of bitcoin transactions
+- Basics of blockchains and bitcoin transactions
- Written in python
- More information in folder "info" (PDF in german)
+- More information in folder "info" (PDF in german)